 - Materials : our team creates epic pitch decks and financial models

 - Investor Access : connect with the right investors for your business and close them

-His most recent company is called NewStore.
-It has raised already $130 million.
-Storytelling is everything which is something that Stephan was able to master.
+To date, Freshbooks has already raised $100M.
+Storytelling is everything which is something that Mike was able to master.
 Being able to capture the essence of what you are doing in 15 to 20 slides is the key.
 For a winning deck, take a look at the pitch deck template created by Silicon Valley legend, Peter Thiel (see it here) where the most critical slides are highlighted.

 Remember to unlock the pitch deck template that is being used by founders around the world to raise millions below

 When 2008 rolled around Freshbooks already had several thousand customers.
 At first, it didn’t look like the impact would be that bad.

 Then in the middle of a round, their investor announced they couldn’t follow through.
 They only ended up funding around 40% of the capital that was expected.
 That certainly changed the outlook.
 They had to get serious and tighten up.